I know what you’re thinking.

 - Hair clippers – here’s the brand we use

 - Alcohol swab – where to buy

 Where to send your blood sample:

-You can read about all the goat diseases here and choose which you’d like to test for.
 We test for ALL (yes all diseases), but we only test a sampling of our herd, not every single goat.
 We usually test the milking mothers since they’ll pass on anything they have to their babies.